homeomorfismo/teaching-notes/DifferentialCalculus/02Limits.typ

 What are the key ingredients of a limit?
 There is something _to be approximated_, and there is something that _will approximate it_.
-We will see that _approximation_ entails both a notion of _distance_ and a notion of _eventuality_: given a tolerance, there exists an _instance_ or we verify a _criteria_ that ensures _we are close enough_.
+We will see that _approximation_ entails both a notion of _distance_ and a notion of _eventuality_: given a tolerance, there exists an _instance_, or we verify a _criteria_ that ensures _we are close enough_.

 === A note on notation